 Employees who elect to participate in the ESPP commence payroll withholdings that accumulate through the end of the respective period.
 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock for 85% of the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the ESPP is a compensatory plan under this guidance.
 Accordingly, share-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black Scholes option-pricing model and is recognized over the withholding period.
-The Company recognized share-based compensation expense of \$1,749 and \$991 during the years ended February 28, 2022 and 2021, respectively, related to the ESPP.
+The Company recognized share-based compensation expense of \$1,506, \$1,332, and \$1,749 during the years ended February 28(29), 2024, 2023, and 2022, respectively, related to the ESPP.

-During the year ended February 28, 2022 and 2021, employees who elected to participate in the ESPP purchased a total of 140,838 and 67,498 shares of common stock, respectively, resulting in cash proceeds to the Company of \$4,309 and \$1,259, respectively.
-An additional \$1,511 has been withheld via employee payroll deductions who have opted to participate in the next stock purchase plan period ending May 2022.
+During the years ended February 28(29), 2024, 2023, and 2022, employees who elected to participate in the ESPP purchased a total of 512,235, 560,345, and 140,838 shares of common stock, respectively, resulting in cash proceeds to the Company of \$3,579, \$2,927, and \$4,309, respectively.
+An additional \$1,263 has been withheld via employee payroll deductions who have opted to participate in the next stock purchase plan period ending May 2024.